 Share your favorite song, book, film, or artwork from a Black artist?
 Why do you love it?
 Blackbird by the Beatles as covered by Alicia Keys is a great performance for a song written for the Civil Rights movement.
 There are so many more great ones, but it holds a special place for me.

-Camy Gehrke, Sr. Group Director, Client Development, San Francisco, CA
+Camy Gehrke, VP, Corporate Development, San Francisco, CA

 Who's the person you'd like to highlight for Black History Month?
 Why do they inspire you?Ella Fitzgerald, Black American Jazz Singer.
 She was the most popular female jazz singer in the United States for more than half a century.
 In her lifetime, she won 13 GRAMMY awards and sold over 40 million albums.
 She was sometimes referred to as the First Lady of Song, Queen of Jazz, and Lady Ella.
 Her musical collaborations with Louis Armstrong, Duke Ellington, and The Ink Spots were some of her most notable acts outside of her solo career.

 I grew up in a family that listened to a lot of jazz music.
 My grandfather opened one of the first jazz clubs in Paris, France, and my aunt is a famous jazz singer.
 Growing up, both my grandfather and father educated me a lot about jazz music, and Ella Fitzgerald was someone I learned a lot about.
 She quickly became one of my favorite artists.
 I'd like to recognize Ella Fitzgerald, because she was the first female artist to win a GRAMMY and I love her music and love what she was able to accomplish as a female Black American artist.